Skip to main contentSkip to article

 • Form vs. unit count.
 4 units in a townhouse-style attached form vs. 4 in a fourplex stack vs. main + secondary suite + coach-house duplex have very different construction costs, marketability, and stratification options.

 • Public-hearing exemption.
-If your application is in-OCP, no public hearing is required.
+If your application matches the municipality’s Official Community Plan, no public hearing is required.
 This compresses the timeline materially.
-If it requires an OCP amendment, the public hearing requirement remains.
+If it requires a change to that plan, the public hearing requirement remains.

 • Stratification.
 Strata Property Act subdivision lets you sell each unit separately.
 The strata route adds Form B fees, depreciation report obligations, and ongoing strata management — but materially expands the buyer pool.